sergiovenicius/tokengenerator/README.md

 You can access it through http://localhost:5000/swagger

-** I put both Controllers in the same app because I could not figure out yet how could 2 projects share the same database "in-memory".
-And I didn't want to open endpoints to share it.

 ## Description

 This project aims to register cards, generate a token for each one, and validate a token.